In-person sessions and Reflective Parenting in South West London & Online

-As a clinical psychologist with extensive experience of treating the whole range of psychological difficulties in children and young people, I am committed to helping people to reach their full potential through an improvement in their emotional and behavioural wellbeing.
-Whilst I do this through my own direct work, I also believe strongly in the role of parents and carers in supporting their child's emotional and behavioural development as they are the main agents of change.
-My work therefore focuses both on the child or young person and on supporting the parent or carer to maintain their child's mental health.
+As a clinical psychologist with extensive experience treating a wide range of psychological difficulties in children and young people, I am committed to helping each individual reach their full potential by improving their emotional and behavioural wellbeing.
+While I do this through direct therapeutic work, I also strongly believe in the vital role parents and carers play in supporting their child’s development, as they are often the main agents of change.
+For this reason, my approach focuses not only on the child or young person, but also on equipping parents and carers with the tools they need to sustain their child’s mental health.

-Redfern psychology provide both specialist psychological assessment and evidence-based treatments for a wide range of difficulties in children and adolescents (aged 0-18) and their parents and/or carers including:
+I provide both specialist psychological assessment and evidence-based treatments for a wide range of difficulties in children and adolescents aged 0-18, and their parents and/or carers including:

 Family/relationship difficulties